 The Company is committed to creating and maintaining a culture of workplace diversity.
 In keeping with this commitment, the Company has established a Diversity Policy ("Diversity Policy").
 The Diversity Policy applies to executive and non-executive Directors, full-time, part-time and casual employees, contractors, consultants and advisors of the Company.

 "Diversity" is any dimension which can be used to differentiate groups and people from one another, and it means the respect for and appreciation of the differences.
-Diversity includes, for example, gender, gender identity, age, race, ethnicity, religion, education, sexual orientation, cultural background, political belief or disability.
+Diversity includes, for example, diversity of gender, gender identity, age, race, ethnicity, religion, education, sexual orientation, cultural background, political belief or disability.
 The Company recognizes the benefits arising from employee and Board diversity, including providing a wide array of perspectives and experiences, enhancing creativity, productivity, and overall organizational strength.
 Awareness and encouragement of diversity also fosters an inclusive work environment where individuals are treated fairly and with respect and are given equal opportunity to develop and advance.
 In addition to the other commitments as laid out in the Diversity Policy, the Company is committed to striving for diversity at all levels of the Company, with emphasis at the senior management level (Vice Presidents and above) and ensuring that women, Black, Indigenous and other people of colour, individuals who identify as LGBTQ2+, and people with disabilities ("Diverse Persons") are provided with employment and career progression opportunities.
-The Company has set the aspirational target of having 50% of senior management and above, including the Board, be Diverse Persons by 2024.
+The Company set the aspirational target of having 50% of senior management and above, including the Board, be Diverse Persons by 2024.
+This target was met in 2023 and continues to be met in 2024.